 I have a pre-planned workout schedule (in my head) for the week.
 So that helps with getting the exercise part covered.
 As for running the household, I have the kids’ schedules written out on a whiteboard that everyone has access to (their after school activities/soccer games, playdates etc).
 But this only works if you have a good support system, and thank God, I do!

 Any tips for equally busy mums who want to get a workout in?

 Control what you can, and what you can’t… let it go.
 Also, it’s important to be consistent.
 It doesn’t matter what you do, as long as you stay active.
 When you start your run, or walk into a gym or class, set an intention and follow through.

 OK, you have an awesome body!
 Were you worried about getting your pre-baby body back?
 Did you stay active during your pregnancies?

 I was a little worried, but to be honest, I was actually more worried about the birthing part and what it does to women’s…you know…down there (lol).
 Otherwise, I knew my body would go through a tremendous change during pregnancy, and I was ready for it… and yes I did it three times over.
 Each time, I had to work to gain back the muscles and strength I lost during pregnancy — mainly in the core area.

 What do you do for exercise?

 I love being outdoors, so I do try to get my fill of mother nature with trail runs.
-There is something so peaceful and fulfilling to be in the great outdoors before sunrise when the rest of the world is still sleeping.
-And now, as a mother-of-three, running a business, my time is limited, so the workouts that I find most effective for me focus on functional training and weight lifting.
+There is something so peaceful and fulfilling about being in the great outdoors before sunrise when the rest of the world is still sleeping.
+And now, as a mother of three and running a business, my time is limited, so the workouts that I find most effective for me focus on functional training and weight lifting.
 I love how it makes me feel stronger.